 Intraocular surgery which is also known as IOL surgery is one of the most surgical procedure undertaken to correct Amblyopia.
 The IOL surgery corrects the refraction imbalance existing in the affected eye.
 Though this method is also widely accredited by most opticians, the end result is not guaranteed as prognosis can still occur after the surgery.
 The fact of the matter is despite trying to amend the refractive imbalance existing in the eye, the root problem which lies in the brain centre is not addressed and hence leaving high chances of post surgical prognosis.

-Laser eye surgery is also used to treat Amblyopia in less advanced cases.
+laser eye surgery is also used to treat Amblyopia in less advanced cases.
 This procedure involves surgical removal of the cataracts that cause ocular Amblyopia.
 It is however always very important to note that despite the possibility of solving the problem of Amblyopia, post eye surgery exercises are still very essential to regain normalcy.

 Strabismus is also a very common case of eye disorder under the subcategory of Lazy eye.
 This disorder mainly affects the extra-ocular muscles of the eye which may fail to focus on one point.
 Due to this disorder, the eyes fail to align together therefore creating too much pressure on either of the eyes hence impairing vision.
-The most recommended treatment for strabismus involves a combination of various surgical processes, use of prisms and other vision therapy procedures.
+The most recommended treatment for strabismus involves a combination of various surgical processes, use of glasses, use of prisms and other vision therapy procedures.

-Carrying out a surgical process for strabismus is becoming increasingly more common nowadays ( for cosmetic purposes).
+Carrying out a surgical process for strabismus is increasingly becoming common nowadays ( for cosmetic purposes).
 Though the entire process may not succeed in correcting the disorder completely, it has been widely accredited for its immense ability to change the structure and position of the extra ocular muscles.
 This is done through the following ways:

 - In case of weakened extra ocular muscles, the surgical process aims at tightening them.